Patriots begin 2021 season - The Troy Messenger

 Drew Nelson, White, Sikes and Bradford each picked up a hit for the Patriots.

 The Patriots fell behind Escambia County 5-0 after one inning of play.
-The Trojans rallied with two runs in the third and three more in the fourth to tie the game.
+The Patriots rallied with two runs in the third and three more in the fourth to tie the game.
 The game was called after five with the score tied at 5.

 White, Jayden Jordan, Nelson, Sikes, Stallworth, Bradford and John Lott each had a hit for the Patriots.